ahawkins/website/content/book/the-toyota-way.md

 **Principle five: standardize work as the foundation for continuous improvement**.
-Continuous improvement, or _kaizen_, only works if there is a base line.
+Continuous improvement, or _kaizen_, only works if there is a baseline.
 Standardizing work means codifying the best way to do something as it's currently understood.
 "Currently" is the operative word in that sentence.

 **Principle six: stop and fix problems when they occur**.
 This is follow up to principle two.
 Stop and fix problem as early as possible in the process.
-Toyota's [Andon coord][] is an example. [^4]
+Toyota's [Andon cord][] is an example. [^4]

 [^4]:
     See "Capability Two: Problem Solving" from [The High Velocity